iamkousikc-create18/LoanApprovalML/README.md

 🏦 Loan Approval Prediction using Machine Learning & FastAPI

-✅ Project Overview
+📌 Project Overview

-This project predicts whether a loan application should be approved or rejected based on applicant financial information using machine learning algorithms.
-After training multiple models and evaluating their performance, the best model with 98% accuracy was saved using Pickle and deployed using FastAPI for real-time API-based predictions.
+This project predicts whether a loan application should be approved based on applicant details such as income, credit history, employment status, loan amount, assets, and more.
+Multiple machine learning algorithms were trained, compared, and the best-performing model (98% accuracy) was saved using Pickle.
+The model is deployed using FastAPI for real-time loan approval prediction via API.
+During preprocessing, both StandardScaler and MinMaxScaler were applied for feature scaling to improve model accuracy and stability.

 ---

-📚 Technologies Used
+🛠 Technologies Used

 Language: Python
+Deployment Framework: FastAPI, Uvicorn
 Libraries:

-Data Processing – pandas, numpy
+Data Handling – pandas, numpy

-Visualization – matplotlib, seaborn
+Data Visualization – matplotlib, seaborn

+Feature Scaling – StandardScaler, MinMaxScaler

-Model Building – scikit-learn
+Machine Learning – scikit-learn

 Model Saving – pickle

-Deployment – FastAPI, uvicorn

 ---

-🤖 Machine Learning Models Applied
+🤖 Machine Learning Models Used

 Logistic Regression

-Decision Tree
+Decision Tree Classifier

-Random Forest
+Random Forest Classifier

 Support Vector Classifier (SVC)